 - Cut apples in two straight lower the center.
 Cut a groove around the rounded side from the apples, so they’re simple to hold.
 Drop the flat side in ink or paint, make apple prints in writing or fabric.

-Throw a college-wide Fall Festival
+Throw a college-wide Fall Harvest Festival Idea

 An autumn festival or harvest party could be as much fun like a school-wide Halloween circus.
 Here are a few suggestions for pulling one-time.